 Federal student loans should be your first option when you are looking for financial assistance to fund your college education.
-But before you even apply for any loan, it is a good idea to understand what the different repayment options available.
+But before you even apply for any loan, it is a good idea to understand what the different repayment programs available.
 This will help you make smart choices that can reduce your monthly student loan payment considerably.

 10 Year Standard Repayment Plan